Projective flatness over klt spaces and uniformisation of varieties with nef anti-canonical divisor: Stability criteria for the canonical extension

 \subsection{Relation to K-stability}

 \approvals{Daniel & yes \\Stefan & yes\\ Thomas & yes}

 On the one hand, many of the examples considered in the preceding section can be shown to be K-polystable using (in each single case) technically much more advanced methods; see the overview provided in \cite[Sect.~6.12]{Xu-K-stabilityNotes}.
 Then, the positive solution of the YTD-conjecture shows that these admit a Kähler-Einstein metric, which in turn implies that $𝒯_X$ is $\frac{n}{n+1}$-semistable by Tian's original result, see Example~\ref{ex:Tian}.
-Note that according to \emph{loc.~cit.} it is an open question whether all smooth Fano threefolds of Picard number one are K-semistable.
+Note that according to \emph{loc.~cit.}, it is an open question whether all smooth Fano threefolds of Picard number one are K-semistable.

-On the other hand, if $X$ is a linear section of $𝔾(2,5)$ of dimension $4$ and $5$, then the pair $(X, -K_X)$ is not K-semistable, see \cite{MR3715691}.
-Together with Proposition~\ref{stab} and Lemma~\ref{obs:lsc}, this shows that $ℰ_X$ might be semistable (making Theorems~\ref{thm:Fano1} and \ref{thm:Fano2} applicable) even for K-unstable Fano manifolds $X$, which in particular do not carry Kähler-Einstein metrics.
+On the other hand, if $X$ is a linear section of $𝔾(2,5)$ of dimension $4$ or $5$, then the pair $(X, -K_X)$ is not K-semistable, see \cite{MR3715691}.
+Together with Proposition~\ref{stab} and Lemma~\ref{obs:lsc}, this shows that $ℰ_X$ might be semistable (making Proposition~\ref{prop:Fano1} and Theorem~\ref{thm:Fano2} applicable) even for K-unstable Fano manifolds $X$, which in particular do not carry Kähler-Einstein metrics.

-Finally, we note that \cite[Thm.~1.5]{MR3731324} together with the degree estimate \cite[(4.11)]{MR1163733} implies that for any Fano manifold $X$ such that $(X, -K_X)$ is K-semistable the canonical extension $ℰ_X$ is semistable with respect to $-K_X$, as seems to be well-known to experts.\footnote{We thank Henri Guenancia for confirming our corresponding educated guess. }
+Finally, we note that \cite[Thm.~1.5]{MR3731324} together with the degree estimate \cite[(4.11)]{MR1163733} implies that for any Fano manifold $X$ such that $(X, -K_X)$ is K-semistable the canonical extension $ℰ_X$ is semistable with respect to $-K_X$, as seems to be well-known to experts.\footnote{We thank Henri Guenancia for confirming our corresponding educated guess.}

 \svnid{$Id: 07-examples.tex 498 2020-06-09 13:38:11Z peternell $}